peter279k/string-1/README.md

 Basic use
 ---------

-All functions starting with "get" return a value, like `getLength()` will return the string length of that string object.
-Every other function will return a **new** `String` instance.
-This can be either stored or simply output directly.
+The meta functions return info about a string.
+All other functions manipulate the string and return a new instance with the new content.

 This makes it a bit tricky if you have very little memory and work with very big strings, so be aware of this.